AnkushRajabhoj/design-patterns-java/README.md

 The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

+## Observer Pattern
+The Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

+When two objects are loosely coupled, they can interact, but have very little knowledge of each other.
+The Observer Pattern provides an object design where subjects and observers are loosely coupled.